grecoe/MoveAzureVirtualMachine/README.md

     - Create the network information:
         - New public IP
         - Virtual network
-        - Network security group
+        - New network security group
-        - Network interface
+        - New network interface
     - Virtual machine creation